How to Grow Carrots: The Complete Guide

 • Generally, the smaller the carrot, the better the taste.
 Carrots should be about as wide as your thumb or at least ½ of an inch in diameter.

 • Younger and shallower roots should come away easily enough simply by gripping them firmly at the base of the foliage.
-It often helps to push down on the root first and then give it a twist as you gently pull upwards.
+It often helps to push down on the root first and then twist it as you gently pull upwards.

 • Larger, longer roots—particularly those of maincrop carrots that are sown for winter eating—may need to be eased up with the help of a fork.